rimchmielowitz/Pricing/data_Berlin/data_description.md

 This simplified example shows one job and one driver.
 You can scale this structure to multiple drivers and multiple pickup-delivery pairs.

----

-Feel free to extend this document with additional examples or visualizations.